The best 24-70mm lenses in 2023

 Sony users have no shortage of options for 24-70mm lenses.
 Beyond Sony’s own lenses, you can also find ones made by Sigma, Rokinon, and Rokinon.
 This Zeiss version is the most affordable of all the choices but still has a lot going for it.
 Most notable is the size of the lens.
 It weighs less than a pound and, when zoomed out, is only 3.72 inches long.
 It doesn’t take up much space in a camera bag and is easy to carry around, even for a full day of shooting.

 Unfortunately, the lens doesn’t offer the high-resolution results that we typically see from Zeiss lenses.
 It lacks some sharpness both all the way zoomed out and in, especially when wide open.
-But, if you stop the aperture, the sharpness improves.
+But, if you stop down the aperture, the sharpness improves.
 And the middle focal lengths are even better.

 This version offers a slightly slower f/4 aperture, but the lens provides image stabilization, which will help when using slower shutter speeds.
 And it’s still capable of excellent background blur and attractive bokeh, thanks to the rounded seven-blade aperture.
 The body is built with a rugged design, including weather seals.
 I’ve not been gentle with this lens, and it is no worse for the wear.
 It’s a great beginner Sony lens, especially for those wanting to try their hand at portraiture.